jacobgil/pytorch-grad-cam/README.md

 - `GradCAM`
 - `ScoreCAM`
 - `GradCAMPlusPlus`
+- `AblationCAM`
+- `XGradCAM`

+Some methods like ScoreCAM and AblationCAM require a large number of forward passes, and have a batched implementation.

+You can control the batch size with
+`cam.batch_size = `

 It seems that GradCAM++ is almost the same as GradCAM, in most networks except VGG where the advantage is larger.